-From the seismic profile of line 86BN11, which does not cross into EPG32, it appears that the volume of the Karumba is insubstantial compared to the Carpentaria, possibly less than 200m thick.
+From the seismic profile of line 86BN11 it appears that the volume of the Karumba is insubstantial compared to the Carpentaria, possibly less than 200m thick.
 Across lines 86BN13, 14, 15 and 16 the Carpentaria Basin appears to be ~500m thick and relatively flat lying with lineaments visible in the middle to deeper sequences.
 Magnetic and gravity analysis suggests the Carpentaria Basin deepens to the south east and that the Mesozoic boundary should become steeper in line 86BN16.